deciduously/music/post.md

 cat /dev/urandom | hexdump -v -e '/1 "%u\n"' | awk '{ split("0,2,4,5,7,9,11,12",a,","); for (i = 0; i < 1; i+= 0.0001) printf("%08X\n", 100*sin(1382*exp((a[$1 % 8]/12)*log(2))*i)) }' | xxd -r -p | aplay -c 2 -f S32_LE -r 16000
 ```

-The linked blogpost is considerably more brief and assumes a greater degree of background knowledge than this one, but that's not to discredit it at as a fantastic source.
+The linked blog post is considerably more brief and assumes a greater degree of background knowledge than this one, but that's not to discredit it at as a fantastic source.
 That write-up and Wikipedia were all I needed to complete this translation, and I had absolutely not a clue how this whole thing worked going in.

 I've gotta be honest - I didn't even try the `bash` and immediately dove into the pure Rust solution.
 Nevertheless, it serves as a [solid](https://en.wikipedia.org/wiki/Solid) [30,000ft](https://en.wikipedia.org/wiki/Flight_level) [roadmap](https://en.wikipedia.org/wiki/Plan):